 I only have a few photos from my crappy old flip-phone:

 How to get to Daigoji temple

-To reach Daigoji, ride the Kyoto subway Tozai (東西) line (orange on the map) to Daigo station from where it’s about a 15-minute walk east to the temple.
+To reach Daigoji, ride the Kyoto subway Tozai (東西) line (orange on the map) to Daigo Station from where it’s about a 15-minute walk east to the temple.
 Coming out of exit 2, turn right through this shopping centre and up the elevator at the end, then follow the path up through the residential district to the temple:

 For hiking in the Tokyo area, see here

 Have you done this hike, or do you have any questions?
 Leave a comment below and I’ll get back to you.

 Search accommodation in Kyoto here.

 Make sure you have a good insurance policy; World Nomads offer flexible travel insurance you can buy even if already overseas – most travel insurance companies won’t cover you if you’ve already left your country, and this can be a crucial point as I once found out the hard way in Thailand

 Click the banner to pre-order a JR Pass for a 40-dollar saving:

 Read more on whether you should get a JR Pass